Online hui: Questions and Answers

-Will children be prioritised in the new environment.
+- Will children be prioritised in the new Ministry?
 There are currently long waitlists in all areas of child development for support including equipment safety assessments for housing modifications with urgent safety issues.

 Children must be a priority.
 We want to build a future where disabled children can live great lives, are included in their communities and have equitable access to opportunities.

 We know that early intervention makes a huge difference in the lives of disabled people.
 While our programme of work is still being formed, this principle remains fundamental to how we set priorities.